Contains affiliate links — we may earn a commission at no extra cost to you. Affiliate disclosure

 Max vs Hulu in 2026: Which One Should You Actually Buy?

-Check Hulu plans →Price and Ad-Tier Math: Hulu Starts Cheaper, Max Feels More Premium
+Check Hulu plans →Price and Ad-Tier Math: Max Is Now Cheaper Month to Month

-Price alone does not settle it, though.
+Price alone still does not settle it.
 Max's ad tier usually feels less annoying than Hulu's because Hulu interrupts the kinds of shows people binge hardest: next-day network episodes, FX dramas, and comfort-watch catalog TV.
 Max's cheaper tier is not just buying content access.
 It is buying a slightly better ad experience for a library built around movies and prestige series.
-If you are comparing only watch quality, Max narrows the value gap quickly.
-If you are comparing usefulness per dollar, Hulu still leads.
+If you are comparing only monthly out-of-pocket cost plus watch quality, Max has the cleaner case now.
+If you are comparing usefulness per subscription, Hulu still has a real argument because it solves more day-to-day TV needs.

 Hulu